The Info-Metrics Annual Prize

 Ariel Caticha (SUNY Albany; Natural Sciences) – Member

-Luciano Floridi (Hertfordshire and Oxford; Philosophy) – Member
+Luciano Floridi (Oxford; Philosophy) – Member

 Yuichi Kitamura (Yale; Social Sciences) – Member